-- Follow all Student Dress Guidelines and/or policies related to student dress in the Student/Parent Handbook. - Wear clothing and hairstyles that meet acceptable criteria of the dress code policy.
-Hair, including facial hair, must be kept neat and clean - Wear appropriate closed-toe and heel shoes at all times. - Wear athletic shoes with socks for physical education classes. - Undergarments are to remain unexposed. - Meet appropriate standards of cleanliness. - Wear bottoms that meet the standard of length with coverage that is considered appropriate for school. - Wear pants and shorts fastened and worn at the waist. - Follow all school uniform rules on Exam Days, including AP, IB, and Trimester Exams.
+- Follow all Student Dress Guidelines and/ or policies related to student dress in the Student/Parent Handbook. - Wear clothing and hairstyles that meet acceptable criteria of dress code policy.
+Hair, including facial hair, must be kept neat and clean.
+Wear appropriate closed toe and heel shoes at all times. - Wear athletic shoes with socks for physical education classes. - Undergarments are to remain unexposed. - Meet appropriate standards of cleanliness. - Wear shorts and skirts that are appropriate uniform length, with coverage that is considered appropriate for school. - Wear pants and shorts fastened and worn at the waist. - Follow all school uniform rules on Exam Days, including AP, IB and Trimester Exams.

-Please note:

-All polo shirts must have the current NB logo.
+Please note: All polo shirts must have the current NB logo.